acltc/oop/readme.md

 8.
   a.
 Tasks should be able to be assigned a priority from 1 to 10.
 10 indicates the highest level priority, while 1 indicates the lowest level priority.
 A task should also have a method called priority so that you can check what the priority of the task is.
 Modify task.rb so that this is all possible, and test it out using oop_todo.
   b.
 Now, let's make it so that we can see all the tasks of a list in order of priority highest to lowest.
 Add a method to List call sort_by_priority that will return an array of task names, sorted by priority highest to lowest.
-(Hint: The 'sort' method available to arrays is your friend).
+(Hint: The [sort](http://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-sort) method available to arrays is your friend).

 ### The Song List App